mb657/ScorpioX-AI/README.md

 ScorpioX-AI
-ScorpioX-AI is an educational AI chatbot for students of all levels.
-It allows users to select from multiple AI models (ChatGPT, Grok, Gemini, Perplexity, Claude, DeepSeek, Qwen) to get answers, explanations, and study help.
-The interface is clean and simple, inspired by ChatGPT, making learning fast, interactive, and fun.
+ScorpioX-AI is an educational AI chatbot designed for students of all levels.
+It helps with learning, practice, and problem-solving in subjects like math, science, programming, language, and general knowledge.
+Students can choose from five AI models: ChatGPT, Gemini, Perplexity, Grok, and Claude to get accurate and easy-to-understand answers.
+ScorpioX-AI provides step-by-step explanations, quizzes, summaries, and study support in a simple, clean interface.
+It’s beginner-friendly and suitable for any student who wants quick guidance, practice exercises, or explanations in Nepali or English.
+Perfect for homework, exam prep, or self-learning.
-Features
-Multiple AI Models: Choose from ChatGPT, Grok, Gemini, Perplexity, Claude, DeepSeek, Qwen.
-Educational Focus: Supports math, science, programming, language learning, and general knowledge.
-Step-by-Step Explanations: Understand concepts clearly with detailed solutions.
-Quiz & Practice Questions: Generate exercises for better learning.
-Summarization & Notes: Condense long text or notes quickly.
-Simple Interface: Clean, minimalistic chat layout for easy use.
-Optional Account Tracking: Save conversations, track learning progress, and revisit sessions